hongthaikoh/RepData_PeerAssessment1/PA1_template.md

 ## 4. Imputing missing values

-To start with, i will find out total missing values in the dataset (by showing total number of rows with NAs)
+To start with, I will find out total missing values in the dataset (by showing total number of rows with NAs)

 ```r
 table(is.na(activity$steps))